uchicago-cs/cmsc22000/_sources/hw/hw7.rst.txt

 3. Under “App name” title your app ``CNETID-cs220-hw7`` (where ``CNETID`` should be replaced with your CNetID).
 This means that the url for your app will be ``https://CNETID-cs220-hw7.herokuapp.com``
+4. Leave all other fields as-is.
+Click on "Create app"

 You’ve created your app!
 But navigate to ``https://CNETID-cs220-hw7.herokuapp.com``.
 As you can see, there’s